 If you’re visiting New York City in late February this year, don’t miss the exotic and colorful Chinese New Year Parade & Festival.
 On February 25 from 1pm to 5pm, downtown’s Chinatown neighborhood will rock with spectacle.
 The parade will start on Canal Street and continue on Mott Street and then over to Broome Street.
 Viewing is free, as is the neighborhood festival.
 Meal suggestions are our specialty so here are a few for that day: Chinese Tuxedo (expensive), or 456-Shanghai (cheap).
 Both are delicious!
 Or, you could simply head up to the West Village and have an early supper at our favorite, Red Farm on Hudson Street.
 Gong hei fat choy and Gong she fa tsai!

 There will be change in the admission policy at New York’s famed Metropolitan Museum of Art which is our #1 sight recommendation in Clued In New York.
-Beginning in March 2018, their forty year policy of allowing visitors to “pay what they want” for admission will be replaced with a mandatory fixed amount of $25 (except for folks with proof of local residency in NY.)
-The full price ticket will now be good for entry for three days in a row.
+Beginning in March 2018, their forty year policy of allowing visitors to “pay what they want” for admission will be replaced with a mandatory fixed amount of $25 (unless you can show proof of local residency in the tri-state area.)
+The full price ticket will be good for entry for three days in a row.
 Revisions to the Clued In New York ebook are underway and will be reflected in books purchased from February onward.

 Merry Christmas and Happy New Year from New York City 2017!